Gardening for the Birds

 Take a look at your garden from a bird’s point of view.
 Here are five tips:

-5. There are many perennial flowers that are ideal for birdscaping.
+3. There are many perennial flowers that are ideal for birdscaping.
 The way a plant presents its seeds is a good indicator of how easy it will be for birds to swoop in for a quick snack.
 Plants that have open-faced flowers or bloom on an upright stalk have seeds that are readily accessible.

-6. In the late fall and wintertime, consider supplementing with bird food.
-Peanuts, sunflower seeds and mixed seed will all be appreciated by small birds in winter, but our go-to choice is fat balls or suet cakes.
+5. In the late fall and wintertime, consider supplementing with bird food.
+Peanuts, sunflower seeds, and mixed seeds will all be appreciated by small birds in winter, but our go-to choice is fat balls or suet cakes.
 They’re high in saturated fat, which gives birds the energy they need to survive freezing winter temperatures.
 Avoid using fat balls that are sold in nylon mesh bags, as birds’ delicate feet and legs can become trapped.
 You can often buy fat balls loose in tubs or boxes of 50 or more, which works out much cheaper than buying half a dozen at a time.

-Instead of diligently deadheading every fading flower, allow seed heads to stand for the birds to eat.
+6. Instead of diligently deadheading every fading flower, allow seed heads to stand for the birds to eat.
 Let your yard grow a little wild to provide areas of shelter.
 Wait until late winter to clear away dead flowerheads and stems, or to prune berrying shrubs.
 This will ensure that birds have a variety of natural food sources to turn to.
 There’s simply no good reason to cut many perennials down before late winter.

 Birds will reward your efforts by helping to control insects, garden pests, and mosquitoes.
 By planting a variety of food sources for each season, you will create a year-round haven for our feathered friends and prove that gardening is really for the birds!